Group turns in signatures to put minimum wage hike, paid sick leave on Missouri ballot

 Before that, voters approved a minimum-wage hike in 2006, which raised the floor to $6.50 or the federal minimum wage, whichever is higher.
 It was passed with nearly 75% of the vote that year.

-The post Group turns in signatures to put minimum wage hike, paid sick leave on Missouri ballot appeared first on Missouri Independent.
+This article originally appeared on Springfield News-Leader: Group submits signatures to put minimum wage hike on Missouri ballots